Virtual-Coffee/virtualcoffee.io/src/resources/virtual-coffee/slack-channel-guide.md

 ---

-### #spanish

-Are you a Spanish speaker or learning Spanish?
-Come here to talk and practice your Spanish language skills!

----

 ### #sportsball

 Do you like football, soccer, basketball, or any other sportsball?
 This channel is dedicated to you, sportsball fans!